mesay21/sign2lang/README.md

 * Transfer learning is applied to fine-tune the pre-trained model on the [WLASL](https://github.com/dxli94/WLASL) dataset.

-* The final product is a trained model deployed in a docker image using Tensorflow serving and an API to communicate with the image for inferece.
+* The final product is a trained model deployed in a docker image using Tensorflow serving and an API to communicate with the image for inference.

 ## Features